spacys/pihole/README.md

 some others are blocking too much and in some are wrong entries between the correct ones.

-After some analysis of these lists I created the regex plus some others I found in the net.  ;-) I just have these regex in place, no blocklists anymore and will update the RegEx over the time.
+After some analysis of these lists I created the regex plus some others I found in the net.  ;-) Now I have these regex in place and only few blocklists.
+The RegEx will be updated over the time.

 In the list are:
 - Top Level Domain (TLD) blocks
-- Domain blocks
+- Domain blocks, mainly ads and trackers
-- Domain pattern blocks
+- Domain pattern blocks incl. all sub domains

 Please remember, it might be possible you have to add some entries to your whitelist.